Thursday, September 27, 2018

 Review

 A childhood classic of its day, I cannot remember the last time I watched SHREK when attending school.
 It has been a long time, and the film has not changed.
 The concept of SHREK had been in its consideration not long before DreamWorks started to imitate the charm of Pixar in their computer-animated features, and it was its game-changer.
-The studio and its rivals tried to replicate the formula in other movies, but none have the wit and goofiness of SHREK.
-The team behind the feature was not afraid to mock its competitors from Disney and satirise the magical world of fairy tales that had previously been in animation (like Pinocchio, The Three Little Pigs, Snow White, etc.), along with these Disney references, there are several pop-cultural references to any movie that anyone may recognise.
-The animation and humour have aged better with innuendos like the joke about the Muffin Man in the interrogation scene.
+The studio and its rivals tried to replicate the formula and style in other movies, but none have the anachronism and goofiness of SHREK.
+The team behind the feature was not afraid to mock Disney and satirise the magical world of fairy tales that had previously been in animation (like Pinocchio, The Three Little Pigs, Snow White, etc.).
+Along with these Disney references, there are several pop-cultural references to any movie that anyone may recognise.
+The animation and humour have aged better with innuendos and adult jokes.

-The film's best aspects include the hilarious dialogue and voice acting from a few A-listed celebrities like Mike Myers as the titular character of the lovable ogre.
-The distinguishable veteran comedian/actor Eddie Murphy gets to be in a show-stealing performance as the annoying, talking Donkey.
+The film's best aspects include the witty dialogue and stellar voice acting from a few A-list celebrities like Mike Myers as the titular character of the lovable ogre.
+The distinguishable veteran comedian/actor Eddie Murphy gets to be in a show-stealing performance as the annoying, wisecracking Donkey.
 Cameron Diaz portrays Princess Fiona, and John Lithgow plays the main antagonist, Lord Farquaad.

 Kids and adults will enjoy SHREK as they did years after its release.
-It is a joyous and lighthearted animated movie that was delightfully funny and started a franchise with three sequels, a spin-off and two television specials in the years that followed.
+It is a cheerful and lighthearted animated movie that is delightfully funny.
+It started a franchise with three sequels, a spin-off and two television specials in the following years.

 Star rating: (8/10) Very Good Movie